Surrounded by the Chicago River on the city’s North Side, Goose Island is in the midst of a major revival.

 The 160-acre island has captured the attention of real estate developers and investors who have plans to transform the industrial hub into a vibrant destination for businesses and residents alike.
 Goose Island’s beginnings date back to the mid-1850s, when William B. Ogden, Chicago’s first mayor, commissioned the dredging of the canal presently known as the North Branch Canal.

 Industrialization quickly followed thanks to the island’s access to water.
 Over the last several years, some of the island’s industrial buildings have been adapted and repurposed to meet the needs of modern businesses and their office workers.
-Wrigley’s Global Innovation Center is located here along with other businesses including CB2, which announced that it was moving its headquarters to Goose Island.
+Wrigley’s Global Innovation Center is located here along with other businesses including CB2.

 at Chicago, Division, North/Clybourn, Sedgewick